jacksleight/statamic-lazy-logo/README.md

 ### Outside Page Background

-You can set the background color of the outside pages by setting the `statamic.cp.custom_css_url` config option to the Lazy Logo path:
+You can enable the Lazy Logo background by setting the `statamic.cp.custom_css_url` config option to the Lazy Logo path:

 ```php
 'custom_css_url' => '/cp/lazy-logo/cp.css',